Close Menu

 OR PART D

-D. Exacerbations or complications requiring three hospitalizations within a 12 month period and at least 30 days apart (the 12-month period must occur within the period we are considering in connection with your application or continuing disability review).
+D. Exacerbations or complications requiring three hospitalizations within a 12 month period and at least 30 days apart (the 12 month period must occur within the period we are considering in connection with your application or continuing disability review).
 Each hospitalization must last at least 48 hours, including hours in a hospital emergency department immediately before the hospitalization.

 OUR LAW FIRM CAN HELP YOU WIN YOUR COPD BENEFITS

 At your hearing, the ALJ may invite a medical expert to testify about your COPD.
 The medical expert talks about whether your COPD meets or equals listing 3.02.
 If that is the case, then you need an attorney to question the medical expert.
-Find out more about the medical expert at your hearing.
+Find out about the medical expert at your hearing.

 Furthermore, we can appeal your case to the Appeals Council.
 The Appeals Council is an appeal board that reviews cases throughout the entire country.
 If you already lost your case at the hearing, then you have 60 days to appeal to the Appeals Council.
-Find out more about your Appeals Council options.
+Find out about your Appeals Council options.

 THE VOCATIONAL EXPERT AT YOUR COPD HEARING

 VE’s are at your hearing to testify about the kinds of jobs you can perform.
 Also, they testify about the number of jobs available to someone with your medical condition.
-Learn more here about the role of the VE at the SSA hearing.
+Learn about the role of the VE at the SSA hearing.

 THE MEDICAL EXPERT CAN TESTIFY ABOUT COPD